jonnyhof/jonnyhof/README.md

 ## Hello there 👋

-My name is Jonny Hofmeister and I am a Data Science student at Flatiron School coming from a background in Applied Physics at the University of Oregon 🦆
+My name is Jonny Hofmeister and I am a Jr. Data Scientist with Feasible, Inc using ultrasound technology and machine learning to advance battery production.
+My brackground is in Applied Physics at the University of Oregon 🦆 and after graduation I did a Data Science Bootcamp with Flatiron School.

-I currently live in Portland, Oregon and attend Flatiron School Online.
+I am from Portland, Oregon, but recently move to Emeryville/Oakland.
 Outside of learning data science and coding, I enjoy photography, biking, hiking, skating, and staying active! ⛰ 🚲 📷 ⛷ 🛹

 You can find me on [LinkedIn][2] and [Instagram][1].
 I am also available to contact through [Email](mailto:jonny.hofmeister@gmail.com).

 **********

-### 🌱 Current Eduaction and Projects
+### 🌱 Eduaction and Projects

-I am currently enrolled in Flatiron School's online Data Science Bootcamp program, translating my knowledge in science and statistics into coding skills.
+I graduated from the University of Oregon in 2019 with a degree in Applied Physics.
+In 2021 I attended Flatiron School's online Data Science Bootcamp.

-The program is 10 months (finishing in December), and requires I complete cumulative projects and blog posts after each phase.
-My Flatiron project repositories are stored here on my [GitHub](https://github.com/jonnyhof); they are also pinned at the bottom of this README.
-My blog posts will be uploaded to my page on [Medium](https://jonnyhofmeister.medium.com/).
-These will be added to and updated every couple months as I move through the course.
+Feel free to check out some of myt projects from the bootcamp and undergrad I have here on GitHub.
+I also have wrote a couple aricles on Medium for Towards Data Science - check those out here [Medium](https://jonnyhofmeister.medium.com/).

 *******